tszemzo/fleek-canister-removal/README.md

 ### Important note:

 The wallet module and the ```createWalletActor.ts``` file were added just to give context to the project as this little project doesnt't support typescript, they were extracted from fleek-v2 repo.
+Also I wasn't sure if conceptually what I'm doing with the wallet and the canister we want to delete is fine, so specially on step 3/3b I'm open to suggestions and improvals.

 In order to run the project apart from the steps below you should probably comment / test / fix the content of the ```if``` statement inside removeCanister file